Adekoreday/Korey.IO/content/blog/configuring-daily-rotating-file-logging-system-in-nodejs.md

 ```
 const  logger = winston.createLogger({})
 ```
-- We configured new transport which is the medium we want to use to log our file called winston.transports.DailyRotateFile, our transport can also console. we set our transport  attributes to the following
+- We configured new transport which is the medium we want to use to log our file called winston.transports.DailyRotateFile, our transport can also be of type console. we set our transport  attributes to the following

 ```js